cfuchs2023/OGA/README.md

 # Benchmarks

 Results presented in our paper can be reproduced using a command line interface.
 You must specify the root path --data_root_path where you have installed the datasets, as well as the method to benchmark --adapt_method_name (one of "TDA", "DMN" or "OGA").
 Results are stored in run_name.json and run_name.pickles files.
 You can specify a --run_name for the files or let the code generate default names including all necessary information!
 The randomness is controlled by the parameters --master_seed and --n_runs.
 For a same tuple of (master_seed, n_runs), the runs generated (order of samples) are always the same.
-Note that you may still observe slight variations in results depending on your CUDA and PyTorch version, as well as GPU drivers or hardware specifications.
+Note that you may still observe slight variations in results depending on your CUDA and PyTorch version or hardware specifications.
 Example :
 ```bash
 python main.py --data_root_path "E:/DATA" --adapt_method_name "TDA" --datasets 'sun397' 'imagenet' 'fgvc_aircraft' 'eurosat' 'food101' 'caltech101' 'oxford_pets' 'oxford_flowers' 'stanford_cars' 'dtd' 'ucf101'